sbkuehn/UpdateManagement/README.md

 <br><br>1) <u>Not Configured</u> - the GET call resolves to 404.
 <br>2) <u>Disconnected</u> - The GET call resolves to 200, but the lastSeen property value (related to ping time) is older than an hour ago.
 <br>3) <u>Ready</u> - The GET call resolves to 200 and the lastSeen property is less than an hour ago.
-<br><br><b><u>Kusto Queries - Detailed Explanations</u>:</b>
-<br>1) CVE Numbers are only listed for Linux within the underlying database engine for Kusto, except not every Linux server patch contains a CVE Number.
-<br>2) For the pre and post analysis queries, TimeGenerated refers to when the patch applies.
-In order to ensure you grab data for the past month, the TimeGenerated needs to be in the initial part of the Kusto query.
 <br><br><u><b>General Information</u>:</b>
 <br>1) As of January 2019, patch groups are limited to 500 servers.
 If there are more than 500 servers, customers will need to divide into multiple groups.
 <br>2) If WSUS is involved with the deployment, Windows looks to WSUS as the control plane with excluded and included patches.